hmiyado/folder_authenticator/docs/en/terms_and_conditions.md

 # Terms and Conditions

-These Terms and Conditions ("Terms") govern your use of [App Name] ("App"), developed by [Developer's Full Legal Name] ("Developer").
+These Terms and Conditions ("Terms") govern your use of Folder Authenticator ("App"), developed by Takuma Yoshida ("Developer").
 By downloading, installing, or using the App, you agree to be bound by these Terms.
 If you don't agree to these Terms, please don't use the App.

 ## Definitions
 "User" refers to any person who downloads, installs, or uses the App.